 • KYB Status of the Merchant

-• valid_account field (if validation was enabled)
+• An account intelligence object (if validation was requested)

 Try It Out